SpinalHDL/SpinalDoc-RTD/docs/html/_sources/rst/examples/memory_mapped_uart.rst.txt

 Implementation
 --------------

 For this implementation, the Apb3SlaveFactory tool will be used.
 It allows you to define a APB3 slave with a nice syntax.
-You can find the documentation of this tool `there </SpinalDoc/spinal/lib/bus_slave_factory/>`_.
+You can find the documentation of this tool :ref:`there <bus_slave_factory>`.

 First, we just need to define the ``Apb3Config`` that will be used for the controller.
 It is defined in a Scala object as a function to be able to get it from everywhere.